metno/edr-profile/forecast-timeseries/README.md

 #### /response_format

-- A: The response format for a point data query SHALL be a CoverageJSON document with media type  application/prs.coverage+json.
+- A: The response format for a point data query SHALL be a CoverageJSON document with media type application/vnd.cov+json.
 - B: The response format for a 5xx response SHALL be....
-- C: DomainType SHOULD be PointSeries.
+- C: DomainType SHALL be PointSeries.

 ### Requirement A.2